 The Bible is full of stories of mighty miracles of God.
 In both Testaments, God healed the sick and raised the dead.
 He healed lepers in Numbers 12:10 and 2 Kings 5:10-14.
 He healed King Hezekiah in 2 Kings 27, and He healed all the Israelites with snake bites in Numbers 21:9.
 In fact, healing was somewhat of a policy.
 Exodus 23:25 says, “And ye shall serve the Lord your God, and he shall bless thy bread, and thy water; and I will take sickness away from the midst of thee.”
 And, when Isaiah prophesied about our Lord Jesus Christ, healing was part of the deal.
 “But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed” (Isaiah 53:5).

 During His time on earth, Jesus healed the multitudes, but it didn’t stop with Him.
 He imparted that same power to His disciples.
-Peter and John healed the lame man in Acts 3, and Paul healed a lame man in Acts 14 and many people on the island of Malta in Acts 28.
+Peter and John healed the lame man in Acts 3.
+Paul healed a lame man in Acts 14 and many people on the island of Malta in Acts 28.
 In fact, the only time when healing was not accomplished during this time was when the people didn’t have the faith to believe it.
 Jesus and His disciples did miracles all over the country, but when it came to His own hometown, Jesus marveled that He could not do many mighty works there simply because of the people’s unbelief (Matthew 13:58).

 How many of us today are missing or limiting our healing because of similar unbelief?
 We pray for momentary comfort, but we doubt a miracle.
 Or, we pray for protection from illness but still spend our days in worry over germs.
-Hebrews 13:8 says, “Jesus Christ the same yesterday, and today, and forever,” and Malachi 3:6a says, “For I am the Lord, I change not…” The same God in Psalm 103:2-3 is alive and well today.
+Hebrews 13:8 says, “Jesus Christ the same yesterday, and today, and forever.”
+And Malachi 3:6a says, “For I am the Lord, I change not…” The same God in Psalm 103:2-3 is alive and well today.
 “Bless the Lord, O my soul, and forget not all his benefits: who forgiveth all thine iniquities; who healeth all thy diseases.”
 We still believe in His ability to forgive.
 Why don’t we believe He will heal?

 He Was a Provider Then – But Not Now

 Miracles of provision happen all throughout the Bible as well.
 The widow received oil to sustain her and her son in 2 Kings 4.
 Elijah was fed by the ravens in 1 Kings 17:4-6, water came from a rock in Exodus 17:5-8, and manna came from Heaven in Exodus 16:13.
-In fact, Proverbs 10:3 promises, “The Lord will not suffer the soul of the righteous to famish: but he casteth away the substance of the wicked.”
+In fact, Proverbs 10:3 has a promise.
+“The Lord will not suffer the soul of the righteous to famish: but he casteth away the substance of the wicked.”
 But it isn’t just God’s people who will be taken care of when we live in right relationship with God.
 Our children will be sustained as well.
 Psalm 37:25 says, “I have been young, and now am old; yet have I not seen the righteous forsaken, nor his seed begging bread.”

 In the New Testament, Jesus provided bread and fish to feed the 5,000 and the 4,000.
 Even so, Jesus anticipated our worry to have what we need in this life.
 He tells us not to do that in Matthew 6:31-32.
 He says, “Therefore take no thought, saying, ‘What shall we eat? or, What shall we drink? or, Wherewithal shall we be clothed?
-(For after all these things do the Gentiles seek:) for your heavenly Father knoweth that ye have need of all these things.’”
+(For after all these things do the Gentiles seek) for your heavenly Father knoweth that ye have need of all these things.’”
 And, Philippians 4:19 says, “But my God shall supply all your need according to his riches in glory by Christ Jesus.”

 But how many Christians today still worry?
-Some wonder what will happen in unstable job markets, they fret over the number of hours they work, and spend sleepless hours pondering the “what ifs.”
+Some wonder what will happen in unstable job markets.
+They fret over the number of hours they work and spend sleepless hours pondering the “what ifs.”
 In effect, instead of boldly trusting God in His provision, we limit His ability to provide.
 We don’t remember that He is the God of the hills and valleys.
 And, we forget that “He that spared not his own Son, but delivered him up for us all,” so then “how shall he not with him also freely give us all things?”(Romans 8:32)

 He Answers Other People’s Prayers – But Not Mine